1. The Platform

 - Buyer input was processed incorrectly (provider claim)

-Filing a dispute freezes the escrow — no settlement or withdrawal is processed until resolution.
+Filing a dispute freezes the transaction — no settlement or withdrawal is processed until resolution.

 Evidence.
-Theagora automatically provides to the reviewer: the complete escrow record (frozen terms), buyer input hash, provider delivery hash, 4-adapter verification results, event timestamps, and operator identity records.
+Theagora automatically provides to the reviewer: the complete transaction record (frozen terms), buyer input hash, provider delivery hash, 4-adapter verification results, event timestamps, and operator identity records.
 Parties may submit additional evidence.

 Resolution tiers:

-- Admin review (target: 24-48 hours): Theagora reviews escrow record, evidence, and verification results.
+- Admin review (target: 24-48 hours): Theagora reviews the transaction record, evidence, and verification results.
 Binding for amounts under $50.
 May be appealed within 24 hours for amounts $50 or more.

 - Escalated review (target: 5 business days): For amounts $50+ or contested admin decisions.
 Independent review.
 Decision is final and binding.